winitzki/scall/tutorial/programming_dhall.md

 For this reason, a Dhall function with a type parameter `A` must work in the same way for all `A`.
 This property is known as the "full polymorphic parametricity" of the function's code.
-We will call it "full parametricity" for short.
+We will call such code **fully parametric** for short.

 The **parametricity theorem** says that any fully parametric function will automatically satisfy a certain mathematical law.
-The form of that law is determined by the type signature of the function.
+The form of that law is determined by the type signature of the function and does not depend on its implementation.
 (So, all functions of that type will satisfy the same law.)

+The general formulation and proof of the parametricity theorem are beyond the scope of this book, which focuses on practical applications.
+For more details, see ["The Science of Functional Programming" by the same author](https://leanpub.com/sofp) where the parametricity theorem is proved for a fully parametric programs written in a sub-language of Dhall.

 For natural transformations (functions of type `∀(A : Type) → F A → G A`), the corresponding law will be the naturality law.